Notproginfinix/phhusson-treble_experimentations/Nokia-X10.md

 | NFC                       |            ❓            |               |
 | Offline Charging          |            ✅            |               |
 | Other features            |            ❓2            |             |
 > 1 If you do not want blurry pictures, use a Google Camera [port](https://www.celsoazevedo.com/files/android/google-camera/).
-There will still be blurry previews though, only one camera is usable, and all pictures will be taken at 8 MP instead of 12 MP.
+There will still be blurry previews though, only one camera is usable, and all pictures will be taken at 8 MP instead of 12/48 MP.
+Video mode is still all fine, though, you can record at 1080p@24/30/60fps just fine.

 > 2 Vibration motor/mechanism is a bit wacky.
 Some games/apps that support gradual increase/decrease of vibration strength (e.g: Gboard) will either not activate vibration at all, or ALWAYS use maximum vibration strength.
 Strangely enough, weaker strength is still available, though only for navigation methods like gestures.